T-800a/altv-T800a-sandbox/resources/T8FREEROAM/README.md

-# alt:V Simple Freeroam Gamemode
+# T8FREEROAM - Simple alt:V Freeroam Gamemode

-Simple Freeroam Gamemode for alt:V by [MrNeta](https://github.com/MrNeta)
+Based on Simple Freeroam Gamemode for alt:V by [MrNeta](https://github.com/MrNeta) For Compability with the other T8* Resources

 ## Features